 The Liverpool City Region Combined Authority is supporting the event as part of the Single Investment Fund.
 Arts Council England funding and sponsorship from other private and public sector bodies are all making Liverpool’s Dream possible.

 You can visit our Tourist Information Centres in Liverpool Central Library, a short walk from Lime Street Station or at the British Music Experience in the Cunard Building, one of the city’s iconic Three Graces, at Pier Head.
 More information and opening times can be found on our Tourist Information pages.

 You can also email the tourist information at firstname.lastname@example.org or call the team on 0151 233 0090.

 Yes, with an event of this scale there will inevitably be an element of disruption.
 All businesses and residents affected will be informed, and road closures will be advertised in advance of the event so people can prepare their journeys.
 We have a full listing of road closures in Liverpool and Wirral on the Road Closures page.

 Yes.
 Changes in timetables and routes will be confirmed before the event.
 We recommend leaving plenty of time to travel to and from Liverpool’s Dream.
 You can plan your journey and receive live route updates by visiting our travel pages or merseytravel.gov.uk

 Due to the nature of The Giants, they can be seen from different locations and from long distances however we will be looking at specific arrangements for viewing and parking which we will be able to confirm when further details about the show and the routes are announced.

-Stewards will be advised where possible to allow wheelchair users and other visitors will specific accessibility requirements access to viewing areas during the show where available and possible on a first come first served basis.
+Stewards will be advised where possible to allow wheelchair users and other visitors with specific accessibility requirements access to viewing areas during the show where available and possible on a first come first served basis.
 Adapted toilets will be provided in all areas where event toilets are situated.